raghav1086/business/docs/AI_STRATEGY_AND_IMPLEMENTATION.md

 ## Overview

-This document outlines the comprehensive AI and Agentic AI strategy for the Vyapar App, based on the "AI & Agentic AI for Indian SME Accounting Apps: A Strategic Blueprint" PDF.
+This document outlines the comprehensive AI and Agentic AI strategy for the Business App, based on the "AI & Agentic AI for Indian SME Accounting Apps: A Strategic Blueprint" PDF.
 It includes implementation recommendations, phased rollout strategy, and my strategic thoughts on AI integration.

 ## Executive Summary